retro16/acsi2stm/doc/tutorial.md

 When you bought a hard drive, it came with a driver on a floppy disk.
 The most common driver was Atari's *AHDI* driver, a very bad driver full of limitations and bugs.
-So other companies started to sell alternative drives that all work better.
+So other companies started to sell alternative drivers that work better.

 They all work on the same principle: you have a small TOS/PRG file that runs the